leodhb/leodhb/README.md

 I'm Henrique Barbosa (a.k.a Leod), Software Engineer and Rubyist 💎.

+I was born and raised in Alagoas (Northeast of Brazil) but I'm living in Rio de Janeiro now :brazil: .

 - :office: I’m currently working at [RibonDAO](https://github.com/RibonDAO).

 - 📫 How to reach me: